Pastoral Prayer for Advent

 God’s love is unconditional, based on nothing that we do or others do—only on God himself.
 God loves each of us without condition and without strings attached, whether or not we believe it.
 His love is not contingent upon how well we follow the rules he has set out for us to follow; instead, his love embraces those who openly defy those rules because they trust in him rather than themselves.
 This sort of faithfulness is not something we can achieve through our own efforts; it comes from knowing that God does not change his mind about us just because things get difficult.

-READ: Prayer For My Mom
+READ: Prayer For Our Leaders In Church

 May our hearts’ desire be to live as you intended—in love and grace, in holiness and truth.
 Remind us that Jesus is the hope of all people.